Accelerated Learning with Robustness to Adversarial Regressors: Abstract

 \section{Abstract}

-High order iterative momentum-based parameter update algorithms have seen widespread applications in training machine learning models.
-Recently, connections with variational approaches and continuous dynamics have led to the derivation of new classes of high order learning algorithms with accelerated learning guarantees.
+High order momentum-based parameter update algorithms have seen widespread applications in training machine learning models.
+Recently, connections with variational approaches have led to the derivation of new learning algorithms with accelerated learning guarantees.
 Such methods however, have only considered the case of static regressors.
-There is a significant need in continual/lifelong learning applications for parameter update algorithms which can be proven stable in the presence of adversarial time-varying regressors.
-In such settings, the learning algorithm must continually adapt to changes in the regressors.
-In this paper, we propose a new discrete time algorithm which: 1) provides stability and asymptotic convergence guarantees in the presence of adversarial regressors by leveraging insights from adaptive control theory and 2) provides non-asymptotic accelerated learning guarantees leveraging insights from convex optimization.
+There is a significant need for parameter update algorithms which can be proven stable in the presence of adversarial time-varying regressors, as is commonplace in control theory.
+In this paper, we propose a new discrete time algorithm which 1) provides stability and asymptotic convergence guarantees in the presence of adversarial regressors by leveraging insights from \emph{adaptive control theory} and 2) provides non-asymptotic accelerated learning guarantees leveraging insights from convex optimization.
 In particular, our algorithm reaches an $\epsilon$ sub-optimal point in at most $\tilde{\mathcal{O}}(1/\sqrt{\epsilon})$ iterations when regressors are constant - matching lower bounds due to Nesterov of $\Omega(1/\sqrt{\epsilon})$, up to a $\log(1/\epsilon)$ factor and provides guaranteed bounds for stability when regressors are time-varying.
-We provide representative numerical experiments for a variant of Nesterov's provably hard convex optimization problem with time-varying regressors, as well as the problem of recovering an image in the presence of a time-varying blur using streaming data.
+We provide numerical experiments for a variant of Nesterov's provably hard convex optimization problem with time-varying regressors, as well as the problem of recovering an image with a time-varying blur and noise using streaming data.